Bunsly/JobSpy/README.md

 ## Notes
 * Indeed is the best scraper currently with no rate limiting.
-* Glassdoor/Ziprecruiter can only fetch 900/1000 jobs from the endpoints we are using on a given search.
+* All the job board endpoints are capped at around 1000 jobs on a given search.
 * LinkedIn is the most restrictive and usually rate limits around the 10th page.

 ## Frequently Asked Questions